knolan10/SYBIL/FermiGBM/FermiGBM.md

 ## Scientific Assumptions

-We do not take into consideration galaxy distributions across the sky when selecting a KN location.

 While GBM localizations can be elongated, we currently assume them all to be circular, which appears accurate generally.

 We do not take into account GBM sky coverage.

 We assume that the jet detectability follows a top hat function, and that jets must be within 15 degrees of the line of sight to be detected.

-We randomly generate a gamma-ray burst luminosity which would set the skymap size.
-This could be modified if there is a correlation between the gravitational wave detection and expected luminosity of the gamma-ray burst.

 Improvements: add GBM sky coverage (is 70% so could be significant).
 The assumption of a fixed luminosity with detection a binary dependent on angle could be made more complex.